mattwainwright-dev/capstone/README.md

 ## The problem

+## The problem

-A music fan discovering a new band needs a quick way to learn who the artist is because basic information is often scattered across different places.
-My page will let them search for an artist by name and show a clear profile with the artist's genre, origin, year formed, status, bio, image, and official website.
+A music fan discovering a new band or group needs a quick way to learn who they are and hear what they sound like because that information is often scattered across different places.
+My app will let them choose from six artist cards, hear a short audio clip, and view a clear profile with the artist's genre, origin, year formed, members, status, bio, image, and official website.

 ## Data